rodgetech/cron-ai/README.md

 # Cron-AI

 Introducing the AI Cron Job Code Generator - a cutting-edge app that uses advanced AI algorithms to generate optimized cron job codes in seconds.
+This Job is powered by an AI itself OpenAI GPT-3 API (specifically, text-davinci-003), so a Shouout and Thanks to them
 ## Screenshots

 ![App Screenshot](desktop.png)